GOATS2K/blog/content/posts/updating-closed-source-tools/index.md

 ## Using Constellation in my tool

 I created a Docker image for Constellation so I could easily use host it from my dedicated server, however I'm sure it'll work just fine on something like [Fly.io's Hobby plan](https://fly.io/docs/about/pricing/) or any cheap VPS.
-Take a look at [its README](https://github.com/GOATS2K/Constellation) to get set up.
+Take a look at [its README](https://github.com/GOATS2K/Constellation) if you'd like to try it out.

 My tool is a .NET 8.0 console application using [Spectre.Console](https://spectreconsole.net/) and [RestSharp](https://restsharp.dev/).